 Secrecy goes beyond normal privacy.
 You're actively concealing your behavior:

-The secrecy itself becomes a burden, and the lying compounds the shame.
-If you’re structuring your life around hiding a behavior, that behavior has outgrown “casual.”
+The secrecy itself becomes a burden, and the lying adds another layer of stress.
+If you are structuring your life around hiding a behavior, it has probably outgrown "casual."

 7. You feel worse after watching